fmenescardi/Melting-Behavior-and-Phase-Stability-of-CaO-from-Neural-Network-Potentials/README.md

   For large-scale molecular dynamics simulations.
   Thompson et al., Comput.
 Phys.
 Commun.
 271, 108171 (2022)
   https://doi.org/10.1016/j.cpc.2021.108171

 ## Citation
-If you use these materials, please cite the following work:
+If you use this repository, please cite:

-> Menescardi, F., & de Gironcoli, S. "Melting Behavior and Phase Stability of CaO from Neural Network Potentials: a Molecular Dynamics Study" (2026).
+Menescardi, F. and de Gironcoli, S. (2026).
+*Melting Behavior and Phase Stability of CaO from Neural Network Potentials: a Molecular Dynamics Study*.

 --------------------------------------------------------------------------------